Cozy Peach Kitchen

 • Using frozen vegetables: These cook more quickly than fresh vegetables.
 Add at the same time as the fresh broccoli.

-• Protein: Serve topped with baked tofu or crispy chickpeas for protein.
+• Protein: Serve topped with baked tofu or air fryer chickpeas for protein.
 Diced silken tofu would also go well with the noodles.
 For a quick protein source, edamame can be added at the same time as the broccoli.

 • Green curry: An equal amount of Thai green curry paste works in place of red, though of course, the flavors will turn out slightly different.